jiawenchen10/DualHNIE/README.md

-## DualHNIE:Dual-Channel Hypergraph Learning for Node Importance Estimation in Knowledge Graph
+## DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs

 Welcome to DualHNIE's GitHub repository!
 This repository hosts the code, data and model weight of **DualHNIE**.

-**Abstract**: Node importance estimation (NIE) in heterogeneous knowledge graphs is a critical yet challenging task, essential for applications such as recommendation, knowledge reasoning, and question answering.
-Existing methods often rely on pairwise connections, neglecting high-order dependencies among multiple entities and relations, and they treat structural and semantic signals independently, hindering effective cross-modal integration.
+**Abstract**: Estimating node importance in heterogeneous knowledge graphs is a fundamental problem underlying recommendation, search, and knowledge decision systems.
+However, most existing methods rely on pairwise message passing mechanisms that fail to capture higher-order interactions induced by meta-relational structures.
+Furthermore, structural topology and semantic attributes are typically entangled within a unified embedding space, which obscures their distinct inductive biases and limits the discriminative capacity of learned importance representations.
-To address these challenges, we propose DualHNIE, a meta-path induced hypergraph contrastive learning framework for disentangling and aligning structural and semantic information.
-DualHNIE constructs a higher-order knowledge graph via meta-path sequences, where typed hyperedges capture multi-entity relational contexts.
-Structural dependencies are aggregated with local attention, while semantic representations are encoded through a hypergraph transformer equipped with sparse chunking to reduce redundancy.
-Finally, a multimodal fusion module integrates structural and semantic embeddings under contrastive learning with auxiliary supervision, ensuring robust cross-modal alignment.
-Extensive experiments on benchmark NIE datasets demonstrate that DualHNIE consistently outperforms state-of-the-art baselines, highlighting the benefits of explicitly modeling high-order interactions and aligning multimodal representations in heterogeneous knowledge graphs.
+To address these limitations, we propose DualHNIE, a principled dual-channel hypergraph learning framework for node importance estimation.
+DualHNIE first constructs a higher-order knowledge graph by forming typed hyperedges from meta-path sequences, enabling explicit modeling of higher-order relational patterns.
+It then introduces two complementary encoders: a structure-aware hypergraph attention network that performs locally normalized aggregation over meta-path--induced hyperedges to capture localized structural dependencies, and a sparse--chunked hypergraph transformer that captures global semantic interactions while maintaining scalable computation.
+We further design a contrastive alignment mechanism with auxiliary supervision, ensuring cross-view consistency while preserving modality-specific representation.
+Extensive experiments on multiple benchmark datasets demonstrate that DualHNIE outperforms state-of-the-art methods, validating the effectiveness of explicit high-order modeling and disentangled dual-channel representation learning for heterogeneous knowledge graphs.

 <p align="center">
 <img src="img/figure.png" height = "480" alt="" align=center />